arambazamba/ng-adv/labs/lab-01/standalone-app/readme.md

     json-server --watch db.json
     ```

--   Go to `src/main.ts` and `src/app` and notice the standalone configuration, especially app.config.ts and app.routes.ts.
+-   Go to `src/main.ts` and `src/app` and notice the standalone configuration, especially `app.config.ts` and `app.routes.ts`.
 Examine this files.
 Also notice tha `app.module.ts` is not present.

 -   Create a navbar component in the shared folder.
 Notice that with a project that was create with Angular 17 all components are created as standalone components by default.